InsertKoinIO/koin/docs/setup/annotations-ksp.md

 }
 ```

-:::note
+:::tip
-This KSP-based compile-time check will be replaced by native compile-time safety in the **Koin Compiler Plugin**.
-See [Compiler Plugin](/docs/setup/compiler-plugin).
+This KSP-based compile-time check has been replaced by native compile-time safety in the **Koin Compiler Plugin**.
+See [Compile-Time Safety](/docs/reference/koin-compiler/compile-safety) and [Compiler Plugin Setup](/docs/setup/compiler-plugin).
 :::

 ### KMP Setup (Complex)